-Every six years According to a rotational schedule developed by the General Council, the Arkansas District is to select at its District Council an ordained minister under 40 years of age who meets the General Council qualifications and an ordained female lady who meets the General Presbytery meeting for that year.
+Every six years Arkansas is to select at its District Council a male under 40 years of age who meets the General Council qualifications and a lady who meets the General Council qualifications who will represent the Gulf region at the General Presbytery meeting for that year.
 The District Presbytery shall select an ordained under 40 male active in ministry and an ordained female active in ministry to serve a one-year term on the General Presbytery the year designated by the General Council to provide representation from Arkansas.
-A nominating ballot shall be sent to each qualified voter in the Arkansas district during the first two weeks of January.
-To be accepted as a nomination, the ballot must be returned to the district office by the last day of February.
-The District Superintendent shall appoint a committee, ratified by the Executive Presbytery, to determine the qualifications of each individual.
-Those who are qualified and willing to serve will then be presented at the next District Council as the nominees.